-An internship is an experiential learning experience for which a student may earn academic credit in an agreed-upon, short-term, supervised workplace activity that may be related to a student’s major field or area of interest.
+An internship is an experiential learning activity for which a student may earn academic credit in an agreed-upon, short-term, supervised workplace opportunity that may be related to a student’s major field or area of interest.
 The work can be full or part-time, on or off campus, paid or unpaid.
 Internships integrate classroom knowledge and theory with practical skills developed in professional or community settings.
-An internship is distinct from community service or service learning.

 Though each department has unique requirements for earning credit through internships, the college has general requirements that apply to all students: To be eligible to participate in an internship, a student must have completed at least 56 credit hours and earned a cumulative GPA of 2.0 or better.